 Starr County judge signs shelter-in-place order, effective at midnight

-RIO GRANDE CITY – Starr County is the latest county announcing a shelter-in-place order that goes into effect at 12 a.m.
+RIO GRANDE CITY – Starr County is the latest county announcing a stay-at-home/stay safe order that goes into effect at 12 a.m.
 Wednesday.

 Judge Eloy Vera signed the order around 7:30 p.m.
 Tuesday.

-Note: Correction: This story previous stated the rule as a "shelter-in-place" order.
-It now reflects the correct term used in the mandate.